 Identifies how the route learned by the router.
 Common routing sources include S (static route), D (Enhanced Interior Gateway Routing Protocol or EIGRP), and O (Open Shortest Path First or OSPF).
 Other route sources are also shown in the figure.

 Identifies the destination network for the local router.

 [90/2172416] 90 is the administrative distance of the route.
 It shows the trustworthiness of the router source.
 Lower values indicate increased the trustworthiness of the route source.

 [90/2172416] The value in red show the metric of the route.
 Metric Identifies the value assigned to reach the remote network.
 Lower values indicate preferred routes.

 Via 192.168.10.1 is the IP address of the next router.
 This IP is next-hop for this route.

-This is the last time when the route was updated (hours: minutes: seconds).
+This is the last time when the route updated (hours: minutes: seconds).

-Last entry is the outgoing interface to use to forward a packet toward the final destination.
+Last entry is the outgoing interface to use to send a packet toward the destination.